-The strengthening and rehabilitation of the deck have continued in Q1.
-Work, totalling \$5.2 M, was carried out, particularly to install platforms (Seaway section) and strengthen pier caps as well as to remove the existing deck and install the new deck (the section of the island between the Seaway and the river).
+The strengthening and replacement of the deck have continued in Q2.
+Work, totalling \$9.6 M, was carried out, particularly to install platforms (Seaway section) and strengthen pier caps as well as to remove the existing deck and install the new deck (the section of the island between the Seaway and the river), and to reinforce the steel on the Seaway section.